Eric Huffman is Damian Hubbard in the national touring company of Mean Girls. (Photo by Joan Marcus)

 RICH LOPEZ | Staff writer

-Mean Girls is already bringing fetch to Dallas at the Music Hall at Fair Park by Broadway Dallas.
+Mean Girls brought fetch to Dallas at the Music Hall at Fair Park by Broadway Dallas this may and is doing it again this July in Fort Worth at Bass Performance Hall.
 The 2004 film, written by Tina Fey, has become a queer fave with its snappy one-liners, female empowerment message and one gay hero among the bunch.
 And now the high school comedy about frenemies and fetch-ness has received the musical treatment. (“So fetch,” in case you don’t know, means “So amazing.”
 It’s one of Gretchen’s phrases in the show.)

 Out actor Eric Huffman plays Damian, the gay best friend in the stage version and is, perhaps, the prototype for future GBFs in subsequent teen films, as immortalized by Daniel Franzese.

-At the time of this interview it was opening night for Mean Girls, Huffman talked about that experience as well as stepping into a role that he grew up with and how queer stories are growing in theater.
+At the time of this interview it was opening night for Mean Girls in Dallas, Huffman talked about that experience as well as stepping into a role that he grew up with and how queer stories are growing in theater.

 Dallas Voice: This (past Tuesday) is opening night for you.
 Are those different each time or just another day at work?
 Eric Huffman: Well it’s kind of both actually.
 We always have the same people but then it is a different city with different local crews and a new audience.
 But for a while, there were no shows.